infoscout/flavourdetect/README.md

 ### Detecting the device

-The HTTP_USER_AGENT is parsed to detect the users device.
+The `HTTP_USER_AGENT` header is parsed to detect the users device.
 It will return a value from the class provided in `flavourdetect.flavours`.

 In addition to returning a single flavour, a heirarchy of flavours is defined in `flavourdetect.flavours`.
 For example: IPHONE => IOS => MOBILE.
 To return all parent flavours, run: